underdoeg/ink-stroke-modeler/README.md

 ### CMake

-Ink Stroke Modeler can be built and the tests run from the GitHub repo root
+Ink StylusStroke Modeler can be built and the tests run from the GitHub repo root
 with:

 ```shell